NigelBeharry/Addressbooktemplate/README.md

 # AddressBookTemplate
-Creating an addressbook using Bootstrap.
+Creating the frontend of an addressbook using Bootstrap.